kyleschaeffer/menu.js/README.md

   });
 </script>
 ```
 In this example, the **menu.js** script adds clickable expand/collapse buttons to each menu item that contains a child menu (much like an accordion).

+### Drop-down menus
-You can use additional configuration options to alter the expandable behavior of your menus.
-For example:
+You can use additional configuration options to alter the expandable behavior of your menus, or even create drop-down menus.

 ```html
 <nav id="menu" class="menu-expandable">